A simple combinator library for generating HTML in PureScript, heavily inspired by Haskell's BlazeHtml.

 e is the type of the event handler, which is only important when you want to render your markup.
 For rendering to the DOM, this would have to be

 EventListener (dom :: DOM | eff).
 The string renderer accepts any type for

 Markup e is a type alias for

-MarkupM e Unit, and it's implemented as a free monad behind the scenes, but you don't need to worry about that at all.
+Free (MarkupM e) Unit, a free monad over markup nodes, but you don't need to worry about free monads at all.
 Unless you're writing your own renderer, you should just use

 Markup e in your own code.